patrickzib/motiflets/README.md

 - `tests/csvs/`
   Raw experimental results for all competing methods.

-## AMPED (scalable Anytime Mining of Patterns under Euclidean Distance)
+## SCAMPI (SCalable Anytime Mining of Patterns In time series)

-This paper introduces AMPED (scalable Anytime Mining of Pat- terns under Euclidean Distance).
+This paper introduces SCAMPI (scalable Anytime Mining of Pat- terns under Euclidean Distance).
 It builds upon the Motiflets definition of motif sets but was systematically designed from the ground up to exploit commodity multi-core hardware and SOTA data structures while maintaining high precision.
-To overcome the inherent quadratic-time bottleneck of motif search, AMPED employs Locality-Sensitive Hashing (LSH) to aggressively prune
+To overcome the inherent quadratic-time bottleneck of motif search, SCAMPI employs Locality-Sensitive Hashing (LSH) to aggressively prune

 ## Motiflets